The Executioner (Gotham)

-"The Executioner" is the ninth episode of the third season, and 53rd episode overall from the Fox series Gotham.
+"The Executioner" (also known as "Mad City: The Executioner") is the ninth episode of the third season, and 53rd episode overall from the Fox series Gotham.
 The episode was written by executive producer Ken Woodruff and directed by John Behring.
 It was first broadcast on November 14, 2016.
 In the episode, Barnes has been acting as an executioner, killing the criminals that get on his path, and upon seeing that Gordon may implicate him and stop his plans, he will kill him for good.
 Meanwhile, Ivy finally reveals her true self to Bruce and Selina after a problem while also making a discovery about the last man Ivy robbed.
 Finally, Nygma is notified of Isabella's death and despite evidence suggesting an accident, he suspects that it was organized.

 The episode received positive reviews, with critics praising Chiklis' performance and storyline but the rest of the subplots were criticized.

 Plot

 Gordon (Ben McKenzie), who is looking for Barnes (Michael Chiklis), prefers not to tell any details to anyone in the force about him, just getting helped by Bullock (Donal Logue), who wants to prove his innocence.
 Meanwhile, Barnes has been in his hideout where he is going to hang up three bound and gagged criminals who have escaped the police system.
 After delivering a speech and claiming himself to be the law, he hangs up the criminals.

 Ivy (Maggie Geha) has gone with an antiquities dealer to his house.
 Using a potion, she obliges him to open a vault and then knocks him unconscious.
 After stealing, the man attacks her but she manages to escape.
 Meanwhile, Nygma (Cory Michael Smith) has become worried about Isabella and then receives a phone call from the GCPD.
 He finds about Isabella's death, with the GCPD describing it as an accident and he cries on Cobblepot's shoulder, devastated.
 Gordon checks on Barnes' office when he returns, suspicious as he was the last person with Symon before dying but Gordon says he didn't see anything.
 Barnes tells him to accompany him with an enforcer named Sugar who may be connected to the crime scene.
 Gordon confides to Bullock the address before leaving.

 Ivy then visits Selina (Camren Bicondova), showing her that she is really Ivy, shocking her and prompting her to call Bruce (David Mazouz).
 Suddenly, assassins arrive and raid the squat, forcing them to escape.
 Selina and Bruce deduce that they work for the man whom Ivy robbed and she needs to return the necklace.
 Ivy refuses until Bruce offers money to buy it so they can return it.
 Nygma begins suffering extreme depression for Isabella's death.
 Cobblepot tells him that it's time to move on and so, Nygma decides to say goodbye to her by going to her crash site.